diverse-project/kermeta/kermeta_projects/org.kermeta.compiler.tests/readme.txt

 You must check out in your workspace the project ant-docbook-styler from the Kermeta forge.

-Pulgin dependencies: your installation should contain the following plugins: org.kermeta.trek.model org.kermeta.trek.model.edit org.kermeta.trek.model.editor
+Plugin dependencies: your installation should contain the following plugins: org.kermeta.trek.model org.kermeta.trek.model.edit org.kermeta.trek.model.editor